-In addition to union agreements, other exceptions to at-will employment include public-sector employees protected by civil services law.
-Also including government workers, this applies if there is a “memorandum of understanding” between an agency and union that covers discipline and termination procedures.
-A written contract that requires “good cause” for termination also exempts an employee.
+In addition to union agreements, other exceptions to at-will employment include public-sector employees protected by state civil service law.
+This applies if there is a “memorandum of understanding” between an agency and union that covers discipline and termination procedures.

 At-will employment is presumed unless an employer or employee says or acts in such a way that overrides it.
-Such an implied contract, not in writing, isn’t legally binding, but can be admissible in court when, for example, an employer suggested a job would last a given amount of time or an employee wouldn’t be fired for no reason.
+Such an implied contract, not a written agreement, isn’t legally binding, but can be admissible in court when, for example, an employer suggested a job would last a given amount of time or an employee wouldn’t be fired for no reason.

 At-Will Employment vs. Wrongful Termination

-Just because you are an at-will employee, you can still bring a legal claim against an employer if you feel you’ve been wrongfully terminated.
+An at will employee can still bring a legal claim against an employer if they feel they’ve been wrongfully terminated.
 In California, “at-will” employees are protected under the Fair Employment and Housing Act (FEHA), which outlines protected classes and prohibits sexual harassment and retaliation.
 Employees who use sick days, serve on a jury, or take protective leaves of absence, or care for close family members are also protected.
 Retaliation for these and using other employee rights is considered negligent and can override an employee’s at-will employment status.

 What to Do If You Feel You’ve Been Wrongfully Terminated

-The first step is to gather documentation supporting the belief you’ve been wrongfully terminated.
-You can also open a dispute with the human resources department in your company.
-If that isn’t successful, you can file a claim with the Equal Employment Opportunity Commission (EEOC) or Department of Fair Employment and Housing (DFEH).
-These agencies can file your claim and notify your employer they are investigating the matter.
+The first step is to gather documentation supporting the wrongful termination.
+Opening a dispute with the human resources department within the company is also a good idea.
+If that isn’t successful, filing a claim with the Equal Employment Opportunity Commission (EEOC) or Department of Fair Employment and Housing (DFEH) is an option.
+These agencies can file a claim and notify employers that they are investigating the matter.

-However, your best option is to consult with an experienced employment lawyer.
+However, the best option is to consult with an experienced employment lawyer.
 There may also be legal options if the EEOC or DFEH aren’t helpful.
 Filing a civil lawsuit against an employer is a complex process.
-At Lawyers for Justice, we understand every aspect of “at-will” employment law and can help fight for your rights.
+At Lawyers for Justice, PC the powerful employment attorneys understand every aspect of probationary period employment law and can help fight for workers’ rights.
 Contact us today for a free consultation.